MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 - mofem_install - contains source code
 - um_view_debug - symbolic links to the executable binaries of the debugging version

-While this is installing, move to the next section.
+We advise you to wait until most of the cells have been run since some of the next steps refer to directories which are newly created by running this notebook.

 ### Connecting to the container